USAFrenzy/Serenity_Logger/README.md

 - ```RenameFile()``` is also a virtual function so that the user can define if they want a specific routine for<br>
 this purpose or if they don't want this function to do anything when called.
 - Change the default buffer size held by the file handle by altering the DEFAULT_BUFFER_SIZE macro.
-  - Default value is 64KB
+  - Default value is the system's pagefile size or 64KB, depending on the case
-  - NOTE: this is different from the buffer used by the TargetBase class and is used to minimize system <br>
-  OS calls for flushing contents to disk, which can be very expensive.
 - Inherits the utility of the TargetBase class functions as well.
 </p>